ITPNYU/ICM-2015/README.md

 We will have weekly assignments that are relevant to material from the previous class.
 These assignments are required and you should be prepared to show/talk about them in class.
 It is expected that everyone in the class will create and maintain a blog for their assignments.

 Attendance is mandatory.
 Please inform your teacher via email if you are going to miss a class.
-Habitually showing up late for class or an excessive number of absences will adversely affect your grade.
+Two unexcused absences is cause for failing the class.
+(An unexcused lateness of 10 minutes or more is equivalent to 1/2 an absence.)

 This class will be participatory, you are expected to participate in discussions and give feedback to other students both in class and participate with their projects.
 This (along with attendance) is 40% of your grade.